Submitted by Jim Hurley’s Network on Saturday, March 3, 2018 at 12:17 PM

 NBA NEWS & NOTES

-NOTE: More College Hoops News in the next Jim Sez.
+NOTE: More College Basketball updates in the next edition of Jim Sez.